 In November 1973, Dolores C. Sullivan's dream of establishing the Vernon Hills Park District became reality.
 With a Board of 5 Commissioners, the Park District designed and defined the District's future.

 As Vernon Hills has grown, so has the Park District.
-Executive Director Jeff Fougerousse oversees a staff of 27 full-time employees and more than 275 part-time and seasonal employees who are responsible for providing quality programs and community events, maintaining five facilities and 24 parks, and continually meeting the needs of Vernon Hill's residents.
+Executive Director Jeff Fougerousse oversees a staff of 42 full-time employees and approximately 300 part-time and seasonal employees who are responsible for providing quality programs and community events, maintaining five facilities and 24 parks, and continually meeting the needs of Vernon Hill's residents.

 In January 2003, some of the administrative staff moved into the former Village Hall, now known as the Larry Laschen Community Center.
 In addition to the office space, the Laschen Center offers additional room rentals as well as a home for more Park District programs.
 The Dolores C. Sullivan Center, 635 N. Aspen Drive, still serves as the heart of the Park District, housing some of the administrative personnel as well as most of the programs the Park District offers.
 The soul of the Park District, its maintenance staff, maintains the upkeep of all parks and facilities, including landscape work, snow and ice removal, and sports field development.